d-iii-s/msim/doc/tutorial/tutorial-riscv.rst

 kernel first.

-Please, clone the `MSIM repository <https://github.com/d-iii-s/msim>`__ and navigate to the `examples directory <https://github.com/d-iii-s/msim/tree/master/examples/riscv>`__, then go into the ``first`` subdirectory.
+Please, clone the `MSIM repository <https://github.com/d-iii-s/msim>`__ and navigate to the `RISC-V examples directory <https://github.com/d-iii-s/msim/tree/master/examples/riscv>`__, then go into the ``first`` subdirectory.

 Before we discuss the contents of the directory, run ``make``.
 This